ChaoanLi/ChaoanLi/README.md

 # 👋 Hi there, I'm Chaoan Li

-🎓 Ph.D. in Industrial Engineering | Data Science & Statistics Enthusiast
+🎓 Ph.D. in Industrial Engineering | Data Science & Statistics
 📍 Currently based in the U.S. | Looking for internship opportunities
 🧠 Passionate about statistical modeling, research, and open-source code